CSBar/Cumblr/README.md

 # Cumblr

-A Social Network written with Python using the Flask server framework.
+A Open Source Social Network written with Python using Flask.

 # Features
 * mobile friendly